btemplep/authzee/docs/specification.md

 - All root fields are valid as outlined in [Request Validation](#request-validation).
 - Each item in the batch is formatted into a standard request as outlined in [Batch Request Evaluation](#batch-request-evaluation), and then each request is valid as outlined in [Request Validation](#request-validation)

-If an error occurs when validating a batch request at the top level, a critical, `request` type [Error](#errors) should be returned/raised.
+If an error occurs when validating a batch request at the top level, a `request` type [Error](#errors) should be returned/raised.
 Individual batch item validation errors should also be reported as `request` type errors for the specific item that failed.

 ## Evaluations